Bachelor of Computer Science

 - project management

 Graduates typically work for commercial organisations, software development companies, government departments, large computer organisations, and in research.
+Some of these organisations include Deloitte, Apple, the Bureau of Meteorology, Adobe, Telstra and ANZ.

 This program is accredited at the professional level by the Australian Computer Society (ACS) which accredits information and communication technology-related programs that are offered by Australian universities.